terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/REST.txt

 RESTful Web Service development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-RESTful Web Service is developed in TERASOLUNA Global Framework using Spring MVC functionalities.
+RESTful Web Service is developed in TERASOLUNA Server Framework for Java (5.x) using Spring MVC functionalities.

 | The common functionalities necessary for RESTful Web Service development are built in Spring MVC by default.
 | As a result, RESTful Web Service development can be initiated without adding any specific settings or implementations.